MrCrushinnuts/HTML-Video-Tag-Extractor-and-Updater/README.md

-HTML Video Tag Extractor and Updater
+# HTML Video Tag Extractor and Updater

 This Python script simplifies the process of embedding videos into HTML files by automating the extraction and updating tasks.
-It allows users to fetch video tags (specifically <iframe>, <object>, and <video>) from the HTML content of a website and update HTML files with selected video tags.
+It allows users to fetch video tags (specifically `<iframe>`, `<object>`, and `<video>`) from the HTML content of a website and update HTML files with selected video tags.

-Features
+## Features

-    Fetch HTML content from a website URL.
+- Fetch HTML content from a website URL.
-    Extract video tags from the fetched HTML content.
+- Extract video tags from the fetched HTML content.
-    Save extracted video tags to a text file.
+- Save extracted video tags to a text file.
-    Choose and update HTML files with selected video tags.
+- Choose and update HTML files with selected video tags.
-    Supports updating multiple HTML files in different directories.
+- Supports updating multiple HTML files in different directories.

-Installation
+## Installation

-    Clone the repository:
+1. **Clone the repository:**

 git clone https://github.com/your-username/html-video-tag-extractor.git

-Install dependencies:
+markdown

+2. **Install dependencies:**

 pip install requests beautifulsoup4

+markdown

-Usage
+## Usage

+1. **Run the script:**

 python main.py

+markdown

-    Enter the website URL when prompted.
+2. **Enter the website URL when prompted.**

-    Follow the instructions to choose an <iframe> tag and specify the HTML file to update.
+3. **Follow the instructions to choose an `<iframe>` tag and specify the HTML file to update.**

-Tutorial
-Fetching Video Tags

-    Enter the URL of the website containing the video(s) you want to extract.
-    The script will fetch the HTML content from the provided URL.
-    It will then extract the video tags (<iframe>, <object>, <video>) from the HTML content.

-Saving Video Tags

-    Extracted video tags will be saved to a text file named iframe.txt in the script directory.

-Updating HTML Files

-    Choose an <iframe> tag from the saved list.
-    Select the HTML file you want to update.
-    The script will update the chosen HTML file with the selected <iframe> tag.

-Note: The script may not work with all websites, especially those that dynamically load content, such as YouTube.
-For such websites, manual embedding may be required.
-Example
+## Example

 Suppose you want to embed a video from a website that supports direct embedding:

-    Run the script and enter the URL of the page containing the video.
+1. Run the script and enter the URL of the page containing the video.
+2. Choose the appropriate `<iframe>` tag from the list.
+3. Specify the HTML file where you want to embed the video.
-    Choose the appropriate <iframe> tag from the list.
+4. The script will update the HTML file with the selected `<iframe>` tag, embedding Choose the appropriate <iframe> tag from the list.
     Specify the HTML file where you want to embed the video.
     The script will update the HTML file with the selected <iframe> tag, embedding the video.